What is Black Garlic?

 What form does it come in?

-Black garlic is available in several different forms, allowing for various culinary uses and convenience.
+Black garlic is available in several different forms, including garlic powder and garlic paste, allowing for various culinary uses and convenience.

 The choice of form depends on personal preference and the intended culinary application.
 Whole bulbs and peeled cloves are versatile and can be used in cooking, while paste and powder offer convenience and ease of incorporation into recipes.
 It’s worth noting that different forms may have slightly different flavor profiles and intensities, so experimentation may be needed to find the preferred form and quantity for individual tastes.